Kickstarter fulfillment & order shipping

 After you have a Shipwire account and have set up your products, review the links below for you and your suppliers.
 The vast majority of inventory and shipping issues have to do with shipments that are considered Unqualified (shipments that do not follow standard guidelines).

 What are common packaging and labeling mistakes I should avoid?

 - Always avoid mixing products in cartons.
 Pack same products in the same cartons.

-- When sending in inventory, always send it at the master carton level.
+- When sending in inventory, always send it at the master case level.

-- If you send multiple boxes through the mail to the warehouse, put your ASN number on every loose carton or box coming into the warehouse.
+- If you send multiple boxes through the mail to the fulfillment center, put your ASN number on every loose carton or box coming into the fulfillment center.

 - The outside of all cartons should be labeled with the quantity (QTY) of the product inside of it (Example: Qty 50 x SKU RedMShirt).